-How to increase sales on Instagram.
-This is the question on every marketer’s lips.
+Knowing how to increase sales on Instagram is top of mind for every social media professional right now.
 As more and more consumers browse Instagram looking for things to buy, brands need to think about how to optimize their social commerce strategy.

 Instagram boasts about a billion users, and more than 80% of consumers use Instagram to discover, research, and purchase products.
 In fact, more than half of shoppers say they’ve purchased an item while just browsing on social media.